sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

 ============

 SS3 was originally introduced in Section 3 of the paper `"A text classification framework for simple and effective early depression detection over social media streams" <https://dx.doi.org/10.1016/j.eswa.2019.05.023>`__ (preprint available `here <https://arxiv.org/abs/1905.08772>`__).
 As it is described in more detail in this paper, SS3 first builds a dictionary of words for each category during the training phase, in which the frequency of each word is stored.
-Then, using these word frequencies, and during the classification stage, it calculates a value for each word using a function :math:`gv(w,c)` to value words in relation each category (:math:`gv` stands for "global value" of a word). :math:`gv` takes a word :math:`w` and a category :math:`c` and outputs a number in the interval [0,1] representing the degree of confidence with which :math:`w` is believed to **exclusively** belong to :math:`c`.
+Then, using these word frequencies, and during the classification stage, it calculates a value for each word using a function :math:`gv(w,c)` to value words in relation to each category (:math:`gv` stands for "global value" of a word). :math:`gv` takes a word :math:`w` and a category :math:`c` and outputs a number in the interval [0,1] representing the degree of confidence with which :math:`w` is believed to **exclusively** belong to :math:`c`.
 For instance, suppose the categories are :math:`travel, technology, business`, and :math:`food`, we could have:

 .. math::
     gv(apple, travel) = 0;\ \ \ &gv(the, travel) = 0;\\